cobbzilla/hokeylization/README.md

     myfile.es.js
     myfile.de.js

-The `-l` / `--language` option is a comma-separated list of 2-letter language codes [supported by Google Translate](https://cloud.google.com/translate/docs/languages)
+The `-l` / `--languages` option is a comma-separated list of 2-letter language codes [supported by Google Translate](https://cloud.google.com/translate/docs/languages)

 If the output file already exists, it will not be overwritten.
 Instead, only translations